Expatria-Technologies/Modbus_RGB/README.md

 WARNING:
 In order to reduce modbus traffic from the spindle plugin i had to modify the spindle plugin.
 I used a gs20 spindle equivalent.
 You can find my files for that here: https://github.com/EmpyreanCNC/Plugins_spindle_with_MBIO/tree/master

+FURTHER NOTES:

+This required the addition of 2 new settings.
+I will be confirming with Terje whether these can stay allocated to the numbers I chose and whether the change to the spindle plugin above will be rolled into the main

 HOW TO INSTALL
 Make a new src folder/directory called rgb in the grblHAL src directory and put the content of this repository in the rgb directory.